zapier/zapier-platform/packages/cli/docs/cli.md

 * `percent` | Percentage (between 1 and 100) of users to migrate.

 **Flags**
-* `--user` | Migrates all of a users' Private Zaps within all accounts for which the specified user is a member
+* `--user` | Migrates all of a user's Private Zaps in the accounts they own, excluding team accounts
-* `--account` | Migrates all of a users' Zaps, Private & Shared, within all accounts for which the specified user is a member
+* `--account` | Migrates all Zaps, Private & Shared, within all accounts for which the specified user is a member
 * `-y, --yes` | Automatically answer "yes" to any prompts.
 Useful if you want to avoid interactive prompts to run this command in CI.
 * `-d, --debug` | Show extra debugging output.